Entry-to-practice examinations currently approved by CSHBC as part of the pathway to become a Registered Audiologist (RAUD) are:

 Conditional registrants who cannot demonstrate they have already passed one of the required exams should register for their first attempt within six months of being granted Conditional registration.

 As specified in section 69 of the CSHBC Bylaws, both applicants and Conditional registrants are permitted a maximum of three attempts at the relevant CETP or Praxis Exam, regardless of the exam or combination of exams they choose to attempt.
 An applicant must complete all attempts within two years from the date of the applicant’s initial application.
-An applicant who fails an examination a third time may apply for registration again, but only after the passage of two years.

 For more information